senran101604/sagemode/README.md

 ```

 1. Enter the target username.
-2. Optionally, specify particular websites or social media platforms for a precise search.
+2. Sagemode Jutsu will deliver real-time results, highlighting where the
-3. Sagemode Jutsu will deliver real-time results, highlighting where the username has been found online.
+   username has been found online.

 ## Use Cases